Peru’s Traditional Drinks: Must-Try Beverages

 Chilcano

 This beverage’s intriguing history dates back to the late 1800s and is linked to the racial and cultural diversity of Peru.
-It was invented by Italian immigrants in Peru to replace pisco for grappa in their “Buongiorno” drink.
+Italian immigrants invented it to replace pisco with grappa in their “Buongiorno” drink.

-Soon, a lot of people were won over by this new mix’s distinct flavor.
+Soon, this new mix’s distinct flavor won over a lot of people.
 The name Chilcano reflects its resemblance to a tangy fish broth of the same name.
 Its simple recipe and easy preparation make it a perfect choice for social gatherings.

 Since 2010, Chilcano Week has been celebrated every January.
 This fun event includes tastings, pairings, and activities that shine a spotlight on the cocktail and showcase the amazing qualities of pisco to the world.